rydmike/flex_color_picker/README.md

   ),
 ```

 Create a method to show the dialog.
-The `colorPickerDialog` is an asynchronous boolean function, that returns `true` if the user closed the dialog picker with the **Select** button.
+The `colorPickerDialog` is an asynchronous bool function, that returns `true` if the user closed the dialog picker with the **Select** button.
 If **Cancel** was selected or user dismissed the dialog by clicking outside of it, `false` is returned.

-The `pickerEnabled` takes a map with `ColorPickerType` enum keys to a boolean values map.
-It defines which color pickers we want to show and use in the `ColorPicker`.
-In the example below we include Material primary, accent and the above custom colors, plus the HSV color wheel, that allows us to select any color.
-We did not include the picker that combines the primary and accent colors in the same picker nor the black and white shades picker.
+The `pickerEnabled` takes a map with `ColorPickerType` enum keys to a boolean values.
+It defines which color pickers we want to enable and use in the `ColorPicker`.
+In the example below we included Material primary, accent and the above custom colors, plus the HSV color wheel that allows us to select any color.
+We did not include the picker that combines the primary and accent colors in the same picker, nor the black and white shades picker.

 ```dart